 International pet health certificates are a must for people who wish to take their pets with them on their travels abroad.
 Preparing for travel to another country can be a challenging process, as the list of requirements is more extensive and you’ll have to do a little more research to make sure your pet satisfies those requirements, and any others that are specific to your destination country/countries.

 The health certificate verifies that your pet is not only healthy but in compliance with all of the specific health standards of the country/countries to which you are traveling.
-This will prevent your pet from being quarantined (possibly for months) when you arrive at your destination.
+This will prevent your pet from being quarantined when you arrive at your destination.

 The Steps to Obtaining an International Health Certificate for Your Pet

-Believe it or not, preparing to travel to certain countries can take not just weeks, but months!
+Traveling to another country or countries requires a lot of preparation.
 Take every opportunity to review the list below and start completing all the steps listed, if you haven’t already.